FatMan // Estate Syrah // 2013

-The greater Santa Ynez Valley AVA is sprawling and unwieldy, covering more than a thirty mile east-west corridor, 77,000 acres of winegrapes and more than 60 different winegrape cultivars (and over 200 different ‘clones’).
+The greater Santa Ynez Valley AVA is sprawling and unwieldy, covering more than a thirty-mile east-west corridor, 77,000 acres of winegrapes and more than 60 different winegrape cultivars (and over 200 different ‘clones’).
 That AVA was developed at a time when it was important to describe the new winegrowing region in the broadest strokes possible, as viticulture was still in a primitive and ignorant state in the Central Coast of California.

 Today, there are 17 vineyard members of the Ballard Canyon Winegrowers Alliance, nine of which produce and bottle wine.

 Stylistically, the wines can be defined as cool-climate (Sta.
 Rita Hills), warm climate (Happy Canyon of SB), and the marginal areas that are influenced by both.
-The proposed Ballard Canyon AVA represents this critical mixed climate: the greatest wines in the world are grown in areas that are on the edge of where the varietals can get fully ripe.
+The proposed Ballard Canyon AVA represents this critical mixed environment: the greatest wines in the world grown in areas that are on the edge of where the varietals can get fully ripe.

 As the only AVA dedicated to Syrah, Ballard Canyon has emerged as the “home” of Syrah in America.

-Ballard Canyon encompasses a small geographical area totaling 7,700 acres, of which only 550 acres are currently planted to vineyards.
+Ballard Canyon encompasses a small geographical area totaling 7,700 acres, of which only 550 acres are planted to vineyards.
 This leaves a lot of room to grow, and a lot of people excited about the potential for this small but mighty wine region.

-Based on the quality being produced, Ballard Canyon’s reputation is continuing to grow within the world of boutique wine.
+Based on the quality produced, Ballard Canyon’s reputation is continuing to grow within the world of boutique wine.
 Both our dedication to Syrah, a niche varietal in the global market, and our small scale; removes us from the world of mass-produced wine.

 We look forward to many more great vintages to come out of Ballard Canyon.
 Beginning with the 2012 and 2013 vintages, Ballard Canyon’s Grower-Producers now package estate-grown Syrahs in a custom mold with the words BALLARD CANYON encircling the bottle shoulder, raised in the glass.
 This bottle will become synonymous with great Syrah.